John-Otago/PhD-Plus/README.md

 - **The Passion Paradox: A Guide to Going All In, Finding Success, and Discovering the Benefits of an Unbalanced Life** (B Stulberg & S Magness, 2019, Rodale) || Read the whole thing.
 This book gives very insightful and practical advice on how to develop a growth mindset, which is super important in life and work towards freedom and self-mastery.
 - **Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness** (S Magness, 2022, HarperOne) || *Already recommended above.
 This is one of the most important books on the list that ties a lot of things together.
 Everyone should read it.*

-This section is a follow-up to [6.2 Change How You Work](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#62-change-how-you-work) and [6.5 Change How You Build Resilience](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#65-change-how-you-build-resilience). **Productivity** is super important for both individuals (personal growth and life-long learning) and society (development and prosperity), and so are sustained passion and performance. **Sustainability** is the key – unsustainable productivity is not truly productive in the long run.
+This section is a follow-up to [6.2 Work Smart](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#62-work-smart) and [6.5 Become Resilient](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#65-become-resilient). **Productivity** is super important for both individuals (personal growth and life-long learning) and society (development and prosperity), and so are sustained passion and performance. **Sustainability** is the key – unsustainable productivity is not truly productive in the long run.
 Read all the books in this section.

 ### 7.5 The Overlooked & Undervalued